DAMcraft/damcraft.de/blog_posts/doublecounter-is-violating-your-privacy.md

 This "anti-fraud" system systematically seems to operate in direct conflict with user privacy and the most fundamental rights guaranteed under the EU's General Data Protection Regulation ("GDPR").
 Because the parent company, Tellter, is based in France[^privacy-policy], **all** users are protected by the GDPR (even if they are not EU citizens)[^gdpr-3-1].
-Particularly unsettling are the "Doogle" and "Lens" features, which turn the private data it collects into publicly searchable information, effectively doxing tools.
+Particularly unsettling are the "Doogle" and "Lens"
 A quick overview on two of DoubleCounter's features:

 * **Doogle**: A "search" engine.
 Put in a Discord user, get back a list of other Discord accounts that DoubleCounter thinks are